Jax Taylor’s Girlfriend Brittany Cartwright Returns To Work After Spinoff?

 “She’s just an amazing girl.
 I love her to death.
 She’s just so sweet, so kind.
 She has a lot of patience,” he continued.
 “It takes someone to have a lot of patience with me cause I’m kind of all over the place.
 I think patience is the key.
 Everybody loves her.
 There’s not one person that can say a bad thing about her.
 I feel like they would trade me in for her any day.
 I think anybody would.”

-To see more of Jax Taylor and Brittany Cartwright, tune into new episodes of Vanderpump Rules Season 5 on Monday nights at 9 p.m. on Bravo TV.
+To see more of Jax Taylor and Brittany Cartwright, tune in for new episodes of Vanderpump Rules Season 5 on Monday nights at 9 p.m. on Bravo TV.

 [Featured Image by Robin Marchant/Getty Images]